Slingexe/hackmud-chat-client/READEME-DOCKER.md

 # hackmud-chat-client

-If you want to run this inside a docker you can find the steps [here](https://hub.docker.com/r/slingexe/hackmud-chat-client)
+If you don't want to run this in a docker follow the steps [here](https://github.com/Slingexe/hackmud-chat-client)

-## First time setup
+## First time setup (For Docker)
 Create a discord bot using [Discord Developer Portal](https://discord.com/developers/)
 Create a discord server (Its not recommended to have this bot in a public server)